ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Front-End

-To assess the effectiveness of the proposed AA method, we compare it against three image-like representations, including time surfaces~\cite{Lagorce17pami} and two speed-invariant ones, \revision{namely \emph{Speed Invariant Learned Corners} (SILC)~\cite{Manderscheid19cvpr} and \emph{Threshold-Ordinal Surface} (TOS)~\cite{glover2021luvharris}}. \joey{As illustrated in Fig.~\ref{fig:image-like representation comparision}, the AA map preserves relatively complete edges with fewest redundant points while keeping the highest signal-to-noise ratio (SNR)\footnote{By ``SNR'', we mean the ratio between edge points and non-edge points in all the sampled points.}.
-This superior performance can also be justified quantitatively by comparing each representation against the edge map obtained from the corresponding gray-scale image.
-As shown in Tab.~\ref{tab:similarity evaluation of TS, TOS, SILC and AA}, the proposed AA representation leads to the highest score using the multi-component structure similarity index measure (3-SSIM)~\cite{wang2003multiscale} as evaluation metric.}
+To assess the effectiveness of the proposed AA method, we compare it against three image-like representations, including time surfaces~\cite{Lagorce17pami} and two speed-invariant ones, namely \emph{Speed Invariant Learned Corners} (SILC)~\cite{Manderscheid19cvpr} and \emph{Threshold-Ordinal Surface} (TOS)~\cite{glover2021luvharris}.
+As illustrated in Fig.~\ref{fig:image-like representation comparision}, the AA map preserves relatively complete edges with fewest redundant points while keeping the highest true-edge-point ratio (TEPR) \footnote{By ``TEPR'', we mean the proportion of contour points covered by the sampled points, as illustrated in Fig.~\ref{fig:sampling result comparison}.}.
+This superior performance can also be justified quantitatively by comparing each representation against the edge map obtained from the corresponding grayscale image.
+As shown in Tab.~\ref{tab:similarity evaluation of TS, TOS, SILC and AA}, the proposed AA representation leads to the highest score using the multi-component structure similarity index measure (3-SSIM)~\cite{wang2003multiscale} as evaluation metric.

-\revision{Contour points} used by the following mapping operation are further sampled from each region independently.
+Contour points are further sampled from each region independently.
 In general, the higher the AA pixel value in each region, the greater the probability that the pixel will be selected.
-We compare the sampling result with \revision{contour points} obtained from ESVO.
-As shown in Fig.~\ref{fig:sampling result comparison}, our sampled pixels better capture the edge structures, \joey{indicating that our sampling method can cover the edge patterns in the environment using fewer redundant input points.}
+We compare the sampling result to the contour points obtained by ESVO.
+As shown in Fig.~\ref{fig:sampling result comparison}, our sampled pixels better capture the edge structures, indicating that our sampling method can cover the edge patterns in the environment using fewer redundant input points.

-\subsection{\revision{Mapping: Depth Estimation}}
+\subsection{Mapping: Depth Estimation}